The Facts About Ketamine

 Ketamine was created and developed in 1962 by Parke-Davis, which is also called Pfizer.
 The pharmaceutical company created the drug as an anesthetic for doctors and veterinarians to use as necessary on patients.
 When used in a medical setting, the substance is controlled and will have limited effects.

 Despite the original intention, the drug became popular for recreational purposes in 1969.
 The drug became popular due to the hallucinogenic properties that appealed to the hippie culture of the time.

 The modern use of ketamine is primarily found in nightclubs.
 The drug is preferred due to the impact and the lack of taste or smell.
-In some cases, the drug is also used by rapists to disorient victims due to the lack of odor or flavor.
+In some cases, ketamine effects are exploited by rapists to disorient victims due to the lack of odor or flavor.